lavollmer/news-homepage/README-author.md

 ## Acknowledgments

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

+This project was done based upon Frontend Mentor.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 **Note: Delete this note and edit this section's content as necessary.
 If you completed this challenge by yourself, feel free to delete this section entirely.**